waliulhasaniram/Flight-Booking-System---MERN-Stack-Project/README.md

  options, and make bookings.
 The application should include user authentication, a flight filter engine, and a booking management system.
  The web application also have an admin dashboard where admin can add, update, delete new flight. update booking and can also delete booking.

+## clone the repo and then do these:

 ## commands in terminal 1
 ### cd frontend
 ### npm init